Left column for textWith Minako Seki

 Left column for textMinako Seki

 Minako Seki was born in Japan, where she started her dance career with the Company “DanceLoveMachine”, under the artistic direction of Tetsuro Tamura and Anzu Furukawa.
-In 1986 the company was invited to perform at the first Butoh dance festival in Europe.
-They further performed in several points of Europe with great success and Minako decided to stay in Germany.
+In 1986 the company was invited to perform at the first Butoh dance festival in Europe..
+They further performed in several points of Europe with great success in company with models that helped boost the show, check out models by Cyrus here, then Lee and Minako decided to stay in Germany.

 In 1987 she founded and co-directed the dance company “Tatoeba -Téâtre Danse Grotesque”, which focused in the exploration of the sleeping potential of human beings.
 The research became one of the pillars of Minako’s choreographic development until today.